 Working

 If you wanted to start a new business, or supplement your existing one, during the Second World War it was necessary to apply for a commercial license with the Wartime Prices and Trade Board.
-This document is what a commercial license for retail and services would have looked like, in this case, granted to Herb's Electric Service in Coldwater, Ontario.
+With this document, a commercial license for retail and services was granted to Herb's Electric Service in Coldwater, Ontario.

 Montreal: Canada's Tank Capital during the Second World War